 The best way to use CPO, CPA and ROAS

 The best way to use cost per order, cost per acquisition and ROAS is based on your brand’s objectives.
 Work with your marketing and finance teams to create cost per order, cost per acquisition, and/or ROAS goals that best fit your objectives.

 If you are looking to aggressively acquire new customers, a higher cost per acquisition/cost per order and lower ROAS will be tolerable.
 As you grow and look to become more profitable, you will want to reduce your cost per acquisition and cost per order, and you will want to increase your ROAS.

 Segmenting by channel, category, or product can give more flexibility and greater accuracy, and it can increase profit.
 When segmenting, ensure that your team understands the methodology being used to determine acceptable ranges and communicate any updates to your model.
 Ultimately, there is no wrong way to use these metrics, but segmenting should yield the most positive results.

-All of this said, if you’re tired of trying to calculate these metrics, or if you’re scratching your head trying to figure out CPO vs CPA, ROAS vs CPO, or ROAS vs CPA, we can help.
+All this said, if you’re tired of trying to calculate these metrics, or if you’re scratching your head trying to figure out CPO vs CPA, ROAS vs CPO, or ROAS vs CPA (and all the other eCommerce metric matchups), we can help.
 Visit daasity.com to have all of these metrics automated and have actionable insights and powerful ecommerce performance analytics at your fingertips.